Resource type: Projects, programmes and workshops

-Every term, the team from Discovering Children’s Books runs a creative book-making project designed to spark a love of reading, writing and drawing in young people.
-Each project comes with free online resources and videos, as well as live events with top children’s authors, illustrators and storytellers.
+Every term, the team from Discovering Children’s Books at the British Library runs a creative book-making project designed to spark a love of reading, writing and drawing in young people.
+The project is supported by a range of online resources created by much-loved authors and illustrators, including free online workshops and CPD events.

 Cost: Access to all the online resources on the Discovering Children’s Books website is free, but please read the Access and Reuse Guidance Notes provided on the website.

 About the British Library: The British Library is the national library of the United Kingdom.
 Its collection holds over 170 million artefacts from every age of written civilisation, with around three million new printed and digital publications added to the archive every year.

 - Share pictures of pupils’ handmade books between 25th September and 4th December for the chance to win book tokens for your school.
 To enter, share pupils’ work on Twitter tagging @BL_Learning or email [email protected].

 - Find more resources to promote a respresentative and inclusive literacy curriculum here.